top of page

 I teach lessons weekly during the traditional school year from late-August to early June.
 These typically last about 22-30 minutes, or half of a class period.
 It is best to take lessons consistently throughout the entire year to maintain technique and efficiency.

-• Lewisville ISD:
+• Lewisville ISD: (in-school):

 • Middle schools: $20 per 22-minute lesson